-DVD 1 THE IMPORTANCE OF MANAGEMENT Graeme Hand, Branxholme, Victoria
+Video 1 THE IMPORTANCE OF MANAGEMENT Graeme Hand, Branxholme, Victoria

 Graeme’s property, small beef (200 ha) was purchased in 2001 and had previously been cropped or “pasture improved”.
-The majority of the property was capeweed, onion grass, bare ground and thistles with some areas of ryegrass and phalaris.
+The majority of the property was capeweed, onion grass, bare ground, and thistles with some areas of ryegrass and phalaris.
 Using the Holistic Management® framework and Planned grazing™ the property now has significant areas of native grasses as well as introduced perennial grasses.
 A simple explanation of this management is provided.